Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Michael J. Long - Arrow Electronics, Inc.

 Yeah.
 Actually, I'm going to let, Andy answer this.
 I'm going to start with saying, digital today is our largest lead generation that we've ever had in the corporation.
-And we expect that to continue the early adoption of inventors and builders (25:50) and plus our core customer base.
+And we expect that to continue the early adoption of inventors and builders and sort of dreamers and plus our core customer base.
 That is an early end for us, and that's a real trigger.
 Andy, you want to add some light to that?

 Andy King - Arrow Electronics, Inc.